louisn973/top-recipe/README.md

 instruction for the recipe project

 Iteration 1

-    in top-recipe create index file
-    make the boilerpltate
-    h1 Odin Recipes
+    Within the odin-recipes directory, create an index.html file.

+    Fill it out with the usual boilerplate HTML and add an h1 heading “Odin Recipes” to the body.

 Iteration 2
-    new directory called recipes in top-recipe

-    in recipes make html for file for different recipes
+    Create a new directory within the odin-recipes directory and name it recipes.

+    Create a new HTML file within the recipes directory and name it after the recipe it will contain.
+For example lasagna.html.
+You can use the name of your favorite dish or, if you need some inspiration, you can find a recipe to use at Allrecipes.

-    put a h1 heading with recipe name for content
+    For now, just include an h1 heading with the recipe’s name as its content.

-    put a clickable link of the recipe in the index file with the name of the recipe
+    Back in the index.html file, add a link to the recipe page you just created.
+Example: Under the <h1>Odin Recipes</h1> heading, write out the link like so: <a href="recipes/recipename.html">Recipe Title</a>.
+The text of the link should again be the recipe name.

 Iteration 3